 Welcome Basket Project

-Working together with the North Toronto Church Cluster’s Upper Room ( a group of United Churches who collaborate on Social Justice initiatives), we are creating Welcome Baskets for people across the city.
+Working together with other North Toronto Churches who collaborate on Social Justice initiatives, we are creating Welcome Baskets for people across the city.

 Who will be receiving the Welcome Baskets?

 People transferring from shelters all across the city will be receiving our Welcome Baskets.
 We will be working with the community engagement coordinators at the Roehampton Shelter to deliver our completed kits.
 They will arrange distribution of them to the various locations across the city.